humu1us/micro-dev/README.rst

-micro-dev
+Micro-dev
 =========

-``micro-dev`` is the only thing needed to create plugins for Micro and use the Micro’s endpoints to send tasks.
+Micro-dev is the only thing needed to create plugins for Micro and use the Micro’s endpoints to send tasks.

 Installation